 Q: After joining the NHSN Group, what else is required?

-A: When a hospital first joins the group they are asked to “confer rights” to the Leapfrog Group, which specifies the data that would be shared with Leapfrog.
+A: When a hospital first joins the group they are asked to “confer rights” to The Leapfrog Group, which specifies the data that would be shared with Leapfrog.
 Leapfrog has set up a Data Rights Template, which specifies the data we are requesting.
-In addition to joining Leapfrog’s NHSN Group, hospitals must provide a valid NHSN ID in the Profile Section of their Leapfrog survey and complete, affirm, and submit Section 7 of the 2017 Leapfrog Hospital Survey in order to be scored and publicly reported on the infection measures.
-Once a facility joins and accepts the data sharing and has submitted the necessary items in their survey, there is nothing else that is required.
+In addition to joining Leapfrog’s NHSN Group, hospitals must provide a valid NHSN ID in the Profile Section of their Leapfrog Hospital Survey and complete, affirm, and submit Section 7 of the 2019 Leapfrog Hospital Survey in order to be scored and publicly reported on the infection and antibiotic stewardship practices measures.
+Once a facility joins and accepts the data sharing and has submitted the necessary items in their Survey, there is nothing else that is required.
 If Leapfrog updates the data rights we are requesting, then the NHSN administrator would be notified when they next log into NHSN.
 They have the option to accept the updated data sharing request or leave the group.
-Hospitals will be able to view the data that is being pulled into their Leapfrog Hospital Survey results by accessing their Hospital Details Page from their survey dashboard before Leapfrog first publishes 2017 Leapfrog Hospital Survey results in July.
+Hospitals will be able to view the data that is being pulled into their Leapfrog Hospital Survey results by accessing their Hospital Details Page on the dates listed in the "Deadlines and Reporting Periods" table featured above.

 Q: Will Leapfrog notify hospitals if the Data Rights Template is updated and they need to re-accept it within NHSN?

-A: Yes, Leapfrog will send out a newsletter/mass e-mail communication to notify hospitals if we update the data we are requesting access to.
+A: Yes, Leapfrog will e-mail the NHSN administrator of each facility that is a member of our NHSN group if we update the data we are requesting access to.
 Hospitals will be prompted to review the updated Data Rights Template and re-accept it when they next log into NHSN.
-Failure to do so will result in leaving Leapfrog’s NHSN Group and Leapfrog will no longer be able to obtain NHSN data for your facility on these five infection measures.
-You will be reported as “Declined to Respond” for all five infection measures in Section 7B Healthcare-Associated Infections.
+Failure to do so will result in leaving Leapfrog’s NHSN Group and Leapfrog will no longer be able to obtain NHSN data for your facility on these five infection measures and the antibiotic stewardship practices measure.
+You will be reported as “Declined to Respond” for all five infection measures in Section 7B Healthcare-Associated Infections and the antibiotic stewardship practices measure in Section 7C Antibiotic Stewardship Practices.

 Q: How often is Leapfrog updating the data?
 Won't regular updating cause changes to the data?

-A: Leapfrog will obtain data from NHSN four times per survey cycle.
+A: Leapfrog will obtain data from NHSN four times per Survey cycle.
 This allows Leapfrog to obtain data for new hospitals that may not join the NHSN Group by the first deadline and to use the most current data.
-The reporting period (CY 2016) will remain the same until September 1st, when we will start pulling data using the updated reporting period (2016 Q3 – 2017 Q2).
-Within a reporting period, a hospital’s data would only change if they update the surveillance data submitted for that reporting period within NHSN.
-This should be rare as there is at least a 6 month reporting lag.
+The reporting period for the infection measures (CY 2017) will remain the same until September 1, when we will start downloading data using the updated reporting period (2018 Q3 – 2019 Q2).
+Only the 2018 Patient Safety Component – Annual Hospital Survey will be used for the antibiotic stewardship practices.
+Within a reporting period, a hospital’s data would only change if they update the surveillance or survey data submitted for that reporting period within NHSN.
+This should be rare as there is at least a 6-month reporting lag.

 Q: When will the Hospital Details Page be published and how often will it be refreshed?